mfaani/code-challenges/Tips/Cracking/readme.md

 `c8` means cache value for `f(8)`

 So you basically change from computation to lookup and that changes your Big O notation...

+## Technical Questions (Pg.
+60)

+Test your stuff with a simple:
+- general case
+- base case
+- error case